menicosia/simple-surveys/README.md

 Simple Survey stores a few things in the database.

 1. A table of active surveys.
 Each row expresses the ID, name and active state of a survey.
 The name is used as the URL path.
 1. A table of survey fields.
 Each row expresses the ID of a survey, plus the name of the field.
-An extra field, type, isn't used at this time.
+  - The current valid field types are: `text` and `wide-text`
 1. A table of submissions.
 Each row expresses the ID of the survey and a JSON containing the results.
 The results are **not relational** because I didn't want to create a new table per survey, and surveys can have totally different entry fields.

 ### API